 Employees who are injured because of the employer negligence or due to the actions of another worker may be eligible for compensation for their injuries.
 This is extremely important in cases where the employee suffers a life-changing or permanent injury.
 While federal laws hold the employer responsible for the medical costs for injuries a worker sustains on the job or in a job-related accident, there are restrictions to where the employee seeks medical treatment and time limits on when the employee can file a claim.

 When loading accidents occur, and a worker sustains an injury that will prevent them from working for an extended period, having their medical costs paid by their company might not be enough.
-They need money to replace what they are losing by not being able to work.
+They need someone who will help to fight for them to seek money to replace what they are losing by not being able to work.
 That’s where we come in.

 If you were injured or a family killed in a maritime terminal accident, speak to us as soon as possible.
 We have decades of experience in fighting for those employed in the commercial maritime industries, and we stand ready to fight for you.
 Fill out the form for more information.